borntofrappe/FreeCodeCamp-URL-Shortener/README.md

 [mLab](https://mlab.com) is used to host the database storing the URLs for the application.
 Here's a few pointers to get up and running with the service:

-- choose to first _create a new database_, picking the most conventient options for the location and features.
+- choose to first _create a new database_, picking the most convenient options for the location and features.

 - once the database is set up, direct yourself toward the _user_ tab and opt to _add a database user_.